antor44/livestream_video/README.md

 -   **VAD Support:** Integrated Voice Activity Detection based on the powerful, license-free Silero model (auto-downloaded on first use) to improve transcription segmentation by cutting audio during silences.
 -   **Multi-Platform:** Compatible with Linux, macOS, and Windows (via WSL2).

+**Important Note on Subtitle Generation:** Sometimes models make too many errors or get stuck repeating words or phrases; even the most powerful model, such as the larger-v3 model, can be especially problematic.
+You can try using a different model or splitting the audio/video file into smaller chunks with the integrated `Subtitle Video Editor`.

 ### Online Translation with Google Gemini API

 The latest version introduces high-quality online translation using Google's Gemini AI models.
 This feature serves as a powerful alternative to the standard translation provided by `translate-shell`.